gioleppe/distribooze/README.md

 distribution printer for network flows

-This tool takes a .pcap file as input and outputs the percent distribution of packet lenghts in each flow
+This tool takes a .pcap file as input and outputs the percent distribution vector of packet lenghts in each flow.
+Bins all take 32 bytes each and go from 0 to 1504 bytes.

 You can pass the pcap's path along with an optional BPF syntax filter to the command line tool.